developmentseed/ml-road-safety-labeling/app/posts/s2-classes/2-2-potholes/index.md

 layout: post.html
 ---

 Potholes in the road surface.
+Draw a box around each features and classify it as such.

 <div class="gallery">
     <figure >
         <a class="modal-btn"><img src="/ml-road-safety-labeling/assets/graphics/images/potholes_1.jpg"></a>